victorwads/QRookieNode/README.md

 ## 🚀 Development With Eletron

 - [Windows instructions](./docs/windowsDevelopment.md)
-`TODO`

 ## 🛠️ Project Structure
+- public/: Contains the public assets like icons and the index.html for react.
+- assets/: Contains the SVG icons used in the project and script to generate PNGs.
+- src/: Contains the React front-end code.
+    - bridge/: Contains the code to communicate with main process using Electron or WebSocket.
-- src/pages: Contains the main pages such as Games, Downloads, Devices, Users, and Settings.
+    - pages/: Contains the main pages such as Games, Library, Devices, Settings, etc.
-- src/components: Reusable components like TabBar and configured icons.
+    - components/: Reusable components like TabBar and configured icons.
-- src/models: TypeScript models representing system entities like GameInfo and DeviceManager.
+- electron/: Contains the Electron main process/server code.
+- platforms/: Contains platform-specific scripts and configurations.
+- dist/: Contains the built code (.gitignored).
+    - react/: Contains the built React code.
+    - electron/: Contains the built Electron code.

 ## 🎨 User Interface